 International law, human rights, the law of war, and legal thought, 20th-century European moral and political theory

-Samuel Moyn is Henry R. Luce Professor of Jurisprudence at Yale Law School and Professor of History at Yale University.
+Samuel Moyn is Chancellor Kent Professor of Law and History at Yale University.

 He received a doctorate in modern European history from the University of California-Berkeley in 2000 and a law degree from Harvard University in 2001.
 He came to Yale from Harvard University, where he was Jeremiah Smith, Jr. Professor of Law and Professor of History.
 Before this, he spent thirteen years in the Columbia University history department, where he was most recently James Bryce Professor of European Legal History.

 His areas of interest in legal scholarship include international law, human rights, the law of war, and legal thought, in both historical and current perspective.
 In intellectual history, he has worked on a diverse range of subjects, especially twentieth-century European moral and political theory.